 Clustering the BizTalk Server Databases

-To provide high availability for the BizTalk Server databases, you must have at least two computers that are running SQL Server and a shared disk array for use by a Windows Server Failover Cluster.
+To create a highly available solution for the BizTalk Server databases, you must have at least two computers that are running SQL Server and a shared disk array in the cluster.

 Procedures for Clustering the Databases

-When you create the domain groups for your BizTalk Server environment, you must create Active Directory domain global groups.
+When you create the domain groups for your BizTalk Server environment, you must create global domain accounts.

 Configure the SQL Server cluster before you install and configure BizTalk Server.
-For more information about clustering SQL Server, see Always On Failover Cluster Instances.
+See Windows Server Failover Clustering (WSFC) with SQL Server or Always On Failover Cluster Instances (SQL Server).

 If you are also clustering the master secret server, configure that server first.
-For more information about high availability for Enterprise Single Sign-On, see High Availability for Enterprise Single Sign-On.
+See High Availability for the Master Secret Server.

 Install BizTalk Server on a runtime server.

-Follow the steps in Import and Export BizTalk Server Configuration to apply a custom configuration.
-To specify the SQL Server cluster for the BizTalk databases, enter the name of the SQL Server cluster in the Databases dialog of the configuration program as described in the Editing Databases section of this topic.
+To apply a custom configuration, see Import and Export BizTalk Server Configuration.
+To specify the SQL Server cluster for the BizTalk Server databases enter the name of the SQL Server cluster in the Databases dialog of the configuration.